EDUCBA

 Less: Non-Operating Expenses: Income Statement

 Non-operating expenses incurred during a certain period of time that is unrelated to the core business.
-Examples include interest income, interest expense, gain/loss on disposal of fixed assets and other one-time charges.
+Examples include interest income, interest expense, gain/loss on disposal of fixed assets, and other one-time charges.

 Add: Depreciation & Amortization – Cash Flow Statement (Operating)

 Any reduction in the value of the intangible assets is called amortization.
 Depreciation is the gradual reduction in the value of an asset over its estimated useful life span.
-Amortization is the process of writing of deferred revenue expenditure over more than one accounting period.
+Amortization is the process of writing off deferred revenue expenditure over more than one accounting period.

 Less: Capital Expenditure (Capex) – Cash Flow Statement (Investing)